-Gifts by Mail - make checks payable to, "ETSU Foundation" and mail to University Advancement, East Tennessee State University, PO Box 70721, Johnson City, TN 37614
+Make checks payable to, "ETSU Foundation" and mail to University Advancement, East Tennessee State University, PO Box 70721, Johnson City, TN 37614.

-Gifts by Credit Card - make recurring or one-time payments by visiting our online giving form at www.etsu.edu/give or by using the ETSU App (download from the Apple Store and Google Play).
+Make recurring or one-time credit card payments by visiting our online giving form at www.etsu.edu/give or by using the ETSU App (download from the Apple Store and Google Play).

 Arrange for recurring debits or electronic funds transfer (EFT) from your account (monthly, quarterly, or annually) by printing and completing the EFT Authorization Form attaching a voided check, and sending to University Advancement, East Tennessee State University, PO Box 70721, Johnson City, TN 37614.

-Gifts by Payroll Deduction - arrange for recurring deductions from your ETSU pay.
+ETSU faculty and staff can arrange for recurring deductions from their pay.
 Complete the Payroll Deduction Form online.
 The form will be routed electronically and your deduction will start on the 10th of the following month.

 Double or even triple the amount of your gift by involving your employer.
 Find out if your employer matches gifts here: www.matchinggifts.com/etsu.